Is it Just Me? Seven Signs You're Being Gaslit In Your Relationship

 If you have been the victim of mental or emotional abuse, it may help to talk with a therapist.
 A therapist from Regain, for example, can help you see what a healthy relationship is supposed to look like and help you take steps to recover from the situation that you have been in.
 Regain therapists are licensed and trained to work with people in your exact situation.

-If you want to get help without making it obvious that that's what you're doing, online counseling can be a good option to pursue, since it's discreet and you can get help anyplace you have internet access.
+If you want to get help without making it obvious that that's what you're doing, online counseling can be a good option to pursue, since it's discreet and you can get help anyplace you have an internet connection.
 Keep in mind that if you have to go behind someone's back to talk to a therapist, it's a good indicator that you need to exit the relationship and get yourself to a safe place.

 Takeaway